 These adorably spooktastic spider web earrings are sure to catch someone’s eye.
 They’re almost as realistic as some of the most intricate spider webs found in nature; just make sure you avoid getting caught in its web!

 Made mainly from cheesecloth (along with a few other materials), these ghosts are sure to make for a ghoul-tastic holiday.

 All you’ll need to create a craft sugar skull for Day of the Dead is a mason jar, white spray paint, acrylic paint, and a whole bunch of creativity.
 Nothing quite gets us in a nostalgic mood like the holidays; check out these vintage Halloween costumes for inspo.

 Wood slice pumpkins

-If you love to craft for the holidays but don’t like it to get in the way of your usual home decor style, we hear you.
-And that’s why this wood slice pumpkin craft is perfect for anyone wanting to add a sophisticated and rustic twist to your Halloween decorating style.
+This wood slice pumpkin craft is perfect for anyone wanting to add a sophisticated yet rustic twist to their Halloween decorating style.
 Feel free to freehand your designs, or use a template to make sure your pumpkin is picture-perfect.
-This is the best pumpkin patch in every state.

 Pumpkin spice slime

-Remember when the slime craze swept the world?
-This Halloween season, bring back the slime with this recipe perfectly suited for the spooky October holiday.
+This Halloween season, celebrate slime with this recipe perfectly suited for the spooky October holiday.
 What’s so great about this particular Halloween craft is that you’ll already have most of the materials at home, and playing with it will keep your kids occupied for hours.
 Win-win!
-Find out what folks used to carve before pumpkins came into play.

 Haunted welcome mat